 The Chase Sapphire Preferred® Card

-That’s due in large part to the current bonus of 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months of card membership.
-We’ve seen higher bonuses on this card in the past, but those days may be gone for good.
+That's due in large part to the current bonus of 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months of card membership.

 While the card carries a $95 annual fee that is not waived for the first year of card membership, it offers a ton of value that easily outweighs that charge.
 Beyond the points, you get strong travel insurance coverage on flights booked using your Preferred Card as well as a rental car insurance policy that is second to none.

-But the beauty of the Chase Ultimate Rewards points you’ll earn from the Chase Sapphire Preferred is that there are several ways to use them.
-There’s a simple and straightforward way: You can book flights, hotels, rental cars, and more directly through the Chase Ultimate Rewards travel portal.
+But the beauty of the Chase Ultimate Rewards points you'll earn from the Chase Sapphire Preferred is that there are several ways to use them.
+There's a simple and straightforward way: You can book flights, hotels, rental cars, and more directly through Chase Travelâ„ .
 When you use them this way, you get a bonus: Each point is worth 1.25 cents toward your travel.
-That means the 60,000 point sign-up bonus is worth $750 toward travel.
+That means the 60,000-point sign-up bonus is worth $750 toward travel.

 The final reason it’s one of the best starter credit cards for travelers is a practical one.
 Chase has some of the most restrictive rules for opening new credit cards.
 Once you’ve opened a handful (from any bank, not just Chase) you’ll no longer be approved for a Chase card.
 That’s why we recommend opening Chase cards first.

-Read More: 11 Great Ways to Spend Chase Ultimate Rewards Points
+Read More: Great Ways to Spend Chase Ultimate Rewards Points

 The Capital One Venture Rewards Credit Card

-Just like the Chase Sapphire Preferred Card, this card’s annual fee clocks in at just $95 a year, which is fairly easy to stomach.
-It’s one of the cheapest travel cards that carries a credit of up to $100 that will cover your cost of enrolling in either TSA PreCheck or Global Entry, speeding up your path through airport security or customs and immigration (or both!)
-You won’t get hit with foreign transaction fees when traveling abroad, either.
+Just like the Chase Sapphire Preferred Card, this card's annual fee clocks in at just $95 a year, which is fairly easy to stomach.
+It's one of the cheapest travel cards that carry a credit of up to $100 that will cover your cost of enrolling in either TSA PreCheck or Global Entry, speeding up your path through airport security or customs and immigration (or both!)
+You won't get hit with foreign transaction fees when traveling abroad, either.

-If you don’t want to deal with the hassle of transferring points and jumping through hoops to book a free flight or hotel, this is the right option for you.
-You won’t find an easier way to use points on travel.
+If you don't want to deal with the hassle of transferring points and jumping through hoops to book a free flight or hotel, this is the right option for you.
+You won't find an easier way to use points on travel.
 Just book your flight, hotel, rental car, or other travel expense with your Capital One card, then go back and remove the purchase using miles.
+You can use Capital One Venture Miles to cover anything considered a travel purchase, from an Uber ride to an Airbnb stay to even a bucket list golf trip.

 Having the option to go the easy route or take things to the next level through transfer partners is what makes Capital One miles – and the Venture Card – such a great place to get started.